dcasota/vesxi-on-azure-scripts/README.md

 # Getting started

-  1. Download this lab project to MS Windows client with installed Powershell.
+  1. This lab project uses a MS Windows client with installed Powershell and an Azure account.
-  2. Create an Azure GenV2 image with VMware Photon OS.
+  2. Create an Azure GenV2 image of VMware Photon OS.
-  3. Create a customized ESXi 7 ISO image.
-  4. Upload the customized ESXi ISO image to a Google drive, and in ```prepare-disk-ventoy.sh``` modify the params ISOFILENAME and GOOGLEDRIVEFILEID.
-     Optionally, see steps to configure jump into the ESXi shell.
-  5. In ```create-AzVM-vESXi7_usingAzImage-PhotonOS.ps1``` change the default params ResourceGroupName, Imagename, etc. Run the script.
+  3. Run ```create-AzVM-vESXi7.ps1```.

   In the actual development phase, the ESXi setup stops as no network adapter can be found.